Overcoming Obstacles In The Gym And In Life

-The physical rigors of strength training can be very rewarding.
+The physical rigours of strength training can be very rewarding.
 Putting in hours and hours of hard work to shape your dream physique feels good.
 Not only does it feel good it can boost your self-esteem and lead to improvements in many other areas of your life.
 Maybe achieving your dream body is only one goal you may have.
 Maybe you want to own your own business or find the love of your life.
-Either way you’re bound to face obstacles along the way.
-Overcoming them and pushing past them is what separates those that dream from those that achieve.
+Either way you’re bound to face obstacles along the way but overcoming obstacles in your path is what separates those that dream from those that achieve.

 What Are Obstacles

 We’ve all heard the term before but we might not exactly know what an obstacle is.
 According to the dictionary it is anything that obstructs or hinders progress.
 It can be a physical obstacle or a mental obstacle.
 They can take the form of an actual object, human being or even belief.
 Obstacles in life come in all shapes and sizes.
 Whatever they are they are things that keep us from achieving our best self.
 But are they all that bad?